rajkotraja/ransomeware-example/README.md

 ```
 ## Hidden Tear Offline Edition or: How I Learned to Stop Worrying and Love the Criminal Mind

 What if there is a computer with full of important files and what if it has no internet or network connection.
-We can access it physicaly.
+We can access it physically.
 But what if we were being watched, how can we execute hidden tear and get the encryption key?

 **Demonstration Video**